Heinz Schnabel and Harry Wappler escape attempt: Escape attempt

 On the morning of Monday 24 November, the Germans bluffed an airfield mechanic to start up a Miles Magister trainer aircraft.
 The escapees initially thought of heading towards neutral Ireland but the weather over the Irish Sea looked poor for an open cockpit aircraft and instead the Germans headed south east, with hopes of reaching the German-occupied Netherlands.

 The trainer had only a half tank of fuel when the pair took off.
 When they flew out over the coast they realised they would have to land and refuel; they could not risk ditching in the North Sea as they had no survival gear.
 They landed the trainer in a meadow near Scratby, five miles north of Great Yarmouth in Norfolk at around 15:00.
 They again showed their false Dutch papers to a local policeman, Sergeant Clifford Fisk.
 Wappler asked if they could call the local airfield and request fuel be sent to them, so Fisk took Wappler to Caister Police Station.
 Another policeman remained with the other 'Dutchman' and the aircraft.

-Due to the late hour, a car was sent to pick up the airmen and transport them to the RAF Bomber Command base at RAF Horsham St. Faith (now Norwich International Airport).
-Initially, both men continued to convince everyone they were Dutch airmen and were put in unoccupied officers' quarters.
-However, news of their escape in the Miles Magister had been broadcast across the country, and both were arrested in their quarters; allegedly one was having a bath at the time.
+As it was late, a car was sent to pick up the airmen and take them to the RAF Bomber Command base at RAF Horsham St. Faith (now Norwich International Airport).
+The two airmen were put in unoccupied officers' quarters.
+However, news of their escape in the Miles Magister was broadcast across the country, and they were arrested in their quarters while one of them was taking a bath.

-For their escape attempt, both pilots were sentenced to 28 days of solitary confinement; they were later transferred to a POW camp in Canada where they spent the remainder of their internment.
+The pilots were sentenced to 28 days of solitary confinement and later transferred to a POW camp in Canada where they spent the remainder of their internment.